tonethar/IGME-330-Master/notes/node-and-web-services-2.md

     path: 'filter[posts_per_page]='
 }

-let numResults = 5; // let's make 5 quotes the default, but we'll let the user change it later options.path += numResults; // concatenate numResults to the end of the query string
+let numResults = 1; // let's make 1 quote the default, but we'll let the user change it later options.path += numResults; // concatenate `numResults` to the end of the query string
 ```